DataTalksClub/data-engineering-zoomcamp/cohorts/2024/01-docker-terraform/homework.md

 - 15859
 - 89009

 ## Question 4.
-Largest trip for each day
+Longest trip for each day

-Which was the pick up day with the largest trip distance Use the pick up time for your calculations.
+Which was the pick up day with the longest trip distance?
+Use the pick up time for your calculations.

+Tip: For every trip on a single day, we only care about the trip with the longest distance.

 - 2019-09-18
 - 2019-09-16